 Note: Not all mobility models are available in all devices.
 There will be limitations based network in which the device is used.

 Open Mobility Project, and in Mobility.c and go to fn_NetSim_Mobility_Run() function.
 Inside the default, case add following codes

 fprintf(stderr,"\n The position of %s at time %.2lfms is X=%.2lf and Y = %.2lf \n",DEVICE_NAME(pstruEventDetails->nDeviceId),

-Build Mobility project and replace libMobility.dll inside the binary folder of NetSim installation directory.
-Upon running any network simulation involving devices which support mobility, users will be able to find the node positions getting printed in the console during run time.
+Build Mobility project and replace libMobility.dll inside the binary folder of NetSim installation directory (in v11.1 and higher versions, dll will get updated in the binary folder of current workspace automatically).
+Upon running any network simulation involving devices that support mobility, users will be able to find the node positions getting printed in the console during run time.
 The same can be obtained as a log by writing to a file pointer instead of stderr.